dvalentimribeiro/blissBackend/README.md

 ## Development server

-Using "Run" option.
+In Visual studio, please using "Run" option to deploy server (debug or release.
 Database and data is generated automatically .
 Testing web api can done thorught Postman https://www.getpostman.com/

 ## Code scaffolding